Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 =========
 A callback is an arbitrary self-contained program that can be executed at arbitrary parts of the training loop.

-Things you can do with a callback:

-- Send emails at some point in training
-- Grow the model
-- Update learning rates
-- Visualize gradients
-- ...
-- You are only limited by your imagination

 Here's an example adding a not-so-fancy learning rate decay rule:

 .. code-block:: python